 Yoast SEO Toolbox

 Open any page or blog post that you have on your site and scroll to the bottom of it.
-That’s where you’ll find your Yoast SEO toolbox, which is fairly easy to edit and guides your though the process of improving your posts and making them see friendly.
+That’s where you’ll find your Yoast SEO toolbox, which is fairly easy to edit and guides your though the process of improving your posts and making them SEO friendly.
 The Green dot means that your post is doing good, the orange one means you can work on some things to improve your post/page, while the red dot means it’s a poorly written/structured SEO wise.
-If you see a grey dot, that means you need to add more info.
+If you see a grey dot, that means you need to add more info, as your SEO text has not been added yet (you haven’t added your Focus Keyword or tweaked the Snippet Preview).

-So, the Snippet preview shows exactly what this page/post will look like on a SERP.
+So, the Snippet Preview shows exactly what this page/post will look like on a SERP.
 Editing will directly influence your score (red, orange or green) as well as catch more attention among users who scroll through from the results page.
 So make it catchy but also relevant.
 There’s nothing more disappointing then opening a link, and not finding the content you were promised to find.
 Next is the Focus Keyword box.
-We find it helpful to include our Focus Keyword in the title too, and thorough out the post.
+It’s helpful (even necessary) to include your Focus Keyword in the title too, and thorough out the post.

 If you don’t know where to start, we suggest you open your All Posts page first and analyze those green, yellow, red and gray dots.
 That will guide you to the posts that need most of your attention.
 Then do the same for your All Pages section.